 This blog has been written for the Resilience and Wellbeing Network by Dr Jacqui Wilmshurst, chartered psychologist and workplace wellbeing specialist.

 It’s not all about male computer nerds who don’t know how to speak to other humans.
 It’s about recognising diversity and being inclusive.
 Given that estimates put autistic people at just over 1% of the population and neurodivergent people as a whole at over 10%1, the connections to resilience and wellbeing at work are obvious.

-Neurodiversity is a phenomenon whose time has come.
-Even a quick search on the internet will bring up numerous articles about the rise in diagnoses for adult women (as well for young girls)2,3,4 and about the importance in recognising strengths and moving from an approach that seeks mainly to accommodate disability, to one that promotes true understanding and celebration of difference5,6,7.
+Neurodiversity is a phenomenon whose time has come and with it some neurodiversity criticism.
+Even a quick search on the internet will bring up numerous articles about the rise in diagnoses for adult women (as well for young girls)2,3,4 and about the importance in recognising strengths and moving from an approach that seeks mainly to accommodate a disability, to one that promotes true understanding and celebration of difference5,6,7.

 I am especially tuned into this because alongside being a psychologist specialising in workplace resilience and wellbeing, I am also autistic.

 For me, it is only a disability when I am not able to find or create environments that are right for me.

 When I asked him what he is seeing in the field of neurodiversity this year, Ed Thompson (Director of specialist neurodiversity training consultancy Uptimize) said this: “We are seeing more and more organisations take active steps towards greater neurodiversity inclusion.
 This is being driven by real talent needs, the recognition that neurodivergent people represent valuable talent that has often been overlooked, and the positive examples of some of the pioneering companies in this area such as Microsoft.”